-High priority is given to research within the School’s activities spanning from the most junior to the most senior staff.
-We have a well tried and tested basic-clinical scientist partnerships structure, which sowing seeds for collaborative team-based approaches to research from the outset.
+High priority is given to research within the School’s activities, from the most junior to the most senior staff.
+We have a well established basic-clinical scientist partnerships structure, which sows seeds for collaborative team-based approaches to research from the outset.

 The school has strong collaborations with researchers in Europe, North and South America and the Far-East,

 Xi’an, China (where Smith holds a Guest Professorship)